troberson/exercises-euler/CXX/README.md

 Project Euler - C++
 =======================

-Each exercise is a separate CMake project.
+These exercises are a single CMake project.

 Building
 --------
-To build a project, run
+To build, run
 ```
-cd euler001
 mkdir build
 cd build
 cmake ..
+make
 ```

 Testing
 -------
-To test, run `ctest` from the build directory.
+Tests require Catch2, which will be automatically downloaded from GitHub.
+To run tests, execute `ctest` from the build directory.
+The `tests` directory has `euler_test` and `utils_tests/euler_utils_tests` for more granular testing.

-The tests are usually simply the one given in the problem description and then the correct answer, once known.
+The tests for the problems are usually simply the one given in the description and then the correct answer, once known.
+Utility functions have more extensive tests.

 Running
 -------
-The binaries are in "bin/" under the build directory.
-Running them will simply print out the answer to the problem.
+Currently, only tests are supported.

 Reminder
 --------